jenkinsci/authorize-project-plugin/README.md

 -   You can configure projects to have their builds run with specified authorization.
-    -   This is an implementation for [QueueItemAuthenticator](http://javadoc.jenkins-ci.org/jenkins/security/QueueItemAuthenticator.html).
+    -   This is an implementation of [QueueItemAuthenticator](http://javadoc.jenkins-ci.org/jenkins/security/QueueItemAuthenticator.html).
 -   Provides following ways to specify authorization.
     -   Run as the user who triggered the build.